-External Preparation & Repaint, Rope Access for SL8 Apartments
+External Preparation & Repaint via Rope Access For SL8 Apartments

-Musgrave Street, with its views over Brisbane River, is perfectly placed for residents who enjoy the features and pastimes of Brisbane city centre.
-Westend is now enjoying the rewards of urban renewal and transformation into a luxury suburb.
+Musgrave Street, with its views over Brisbane River, is perfectly placed for residents who enjoy the features and pastimes of Brisbane City centre.
+West End is now enjoying the rewards of urban renewal and transformation into a luxury suburb.
 Featuring a communal pool and more than 300 apartments, the order to reinstate SL8’s apartment complex as the contemporary, attractive and well-presented building it was always intended to be required careful thought and discussion, and a lot of hard work.
-SL8 Apartments Rope Access and Abseil Painting Project was successfully completed by McAuliffe Painting team.
+SL8 Apartments Rope Access and Abseil Painting Project were successfully completed by the McAuliffe Painting team.

 - Advisory role in paint type and colour choices, and paint removal methods